-For those with a male reproductive system who express an interest in fertility preservation, sperm cryopreservation is the only established fertility preservation method.
-ASCO notes that in these patients hormonal therapy has not shown to be successful in preserving fertility.
+For males who express an interest in fertility preservation, sperm cryopreservation is the only established fertility preservation method.
+ASCO notes that hormonal therapy in men has not shown to be successful in preserving fertility.
 Per ASCO, other methods, including testicular tissue cryopreservation for the purpose of future reimplantation or grafting of human testicular tissue are experimental.

-For those with a female reproductive system who express an interest in fertility preservation, both embryo and oocyte cryopreservation are established fertility preservation methods.
-Other options include ovarian transposition (oophoroexy) when pelvic radiation therapy for cancer treatment is performed or conservative gynecological surgery and radiation options.
-ASCO notes that evidence for ovarian tissue cryopreservation for the purpose of future transplantation is experimental.
+For females who express an interest in fertility preservation, both embryo and oocyte cryopreservation are established fertility preservation methods.
+Other options for women include ovarian transposition (oophoroexy) when pelvic radiation therapy for cancer treatment is performed or conservative gynecological surgery and radiation options.
+ASCO notes that ovarian tissue cryopreservation for the purpose of future transplantation is experimental.
 They note also, there is insufficient evidence regarding the effectiveness of ovarian suppression (gonadotropin-releasing hormone analogs) to preserve fertility.

 The ASCO guidelines continue to note that there is conflicting evidence to recommend GnRHa and other means of ovarian suppression for fertility preservation.
-However, the Panel recognizes that, when proven fertility preservation methods are not feasible, and in the setting of young patients with breast cancer, GnRHa may be offered in the hope of reducing the likelihood of chemotherapy-induced ovarian insufficiency.
+However, the Panel recognizes that, when proven fertility preservation methods are not feasible, and in the setting of young women with breast cancer, GnRHa may be offered to patients in the hope of reducing the likelihood of chemotherapy-induced ovarian insufficiency.
 GnRHa should not be used in place of proven fertility preservation methods.
-The panel notes that the field of ovarian tissue cryopreservation is advancing quickly and may evolve to become standard therapy in the future, although at the time of publication, it remains experimental.9
+The panel notes that the field of ovarian tissue cryopreservation is advancing quickly and may evolve to become standard therapy in the future, although at the time of publication, it remains experimental.

-For children, ASCO recommends using established methods of fertility preservation (semen cryopreservation and oocyte cryopreservation) for post pubertal minor children, with patient assent, if appropriate, and parent or guardian consent.
+For children, ASCO recommends using established methods of fertility preservation (semen cryopreservation and oocyte cryopreservation) for postpubertal minor children, with patient assent, if appropriate, and parent or guardian consent.
 For prepubertal children, the only fertility preservation options are ovarian and testicular cryopreservation, which are investigational.
-9